jpreardon/jam-alert/WORKLOG.md

 ## TODO

 - Make page readable on a phone
+- Add a button to trigger an immediate query?
+- Make parameters configurable through web?
 - Try to add a last polled time or similar so one can investigate whether the script is still working
 - Check for valid format parameter at the beginning of the index.php
 - Get systemd to run the python script at the right time and remove the initial sleep delay from the python script